ChenYefet/WhackAWord/README.md

 The <span style ="font-family: Courier New">`Selector`</span> class is responsible for selecting which food items belong to which food cards during gameplay.
 It ensures that the chosen food items align with the game's rules as described above.

 ### The <span style ="font-family: Courier New">`AudioManager`</span> class
 The <span style ="font-family: Courier New">`AudioManager`</span> class is responsible for managing audio playback.
-It contains a class variable for the currently playing media player, which is necessary to control the playback of audio across different method calls; and a class variable for the audio queue, which is used to store audio IDs and allow for the management of audio files in a 'first-in, first-out' (FIFO) manner so that they are played in a sequential order (rather than concurrently).
+It contains a constant class variable for the background music volume, as well as two other class variables: one that deals with the playback of audio in sequence, and another that deals with the playback of background music.

 ### The <span style ="font-family: Courier New">`TapManager`</span> class
 The <span style ="font-family: Courier New">`TapManager`</span> class is responsible for handling user interactions during gameplay.
 It allows the user to receive appropriate feedback upon tapping correct or incorrect food cards.